jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Well designed and written code doesn't require much maintenance.
 Software developers are constantly thrust into the poorly designed and written code to fix bugs and add new features.
 Thus is our curse.
 We're constantly exposed to bad code but rarely good code._ ― Jim Humelsine

+_No matter how slow you are writing clean code, you will always be slower if you make a mess._ — Bob Martin

 # Prevention

 _Rarely is anyone thanked for the work they did to prevent the disaster that didn’t happen._ — Mikko Hypponen